 Recognizing the importance of the interconnectedness among academic departments, Marist offers a number of courses that call upon the content and skills from more than one discipline.
 These courses build critical thinking skills by requiring students to synthesize and evaluate information and often demand that students apply knowledge in useful and creative ways.
 These courses model the fact that real world problems don’t exist in isolation but rather are an expression of the complex, global society in which we live.

-This one-term course is designed for 7th grade students demonstrating a beginning level of interest in argumentation, public speaking, and academic research.
-During the course, students will focus on developing research skills and critical thinking skills.
-Participation in competitive debate tournaments will be required in term 1.
+This one-term course is designed for 7th and/or 8th grade students demonstrating a beginning level of interest in argumentation, public speaking, and academic research.
+For 7th graders, this course is designed to teach fundamental skills and offer students a chance to compete in intramural competitions.
+For 8th graders, this course is designed to allow students to compete with the high school team.
+During both sections of the course, students will focus on developing research skills and critical thinking skills.
+Students will learn how to develop arguments around a debate topic and work with a partner in different debates.
+Participation in competitive debate tournaments will be required in Term 1.

 This one-term course is offered to students interested in debate but not necessarily in membership on the competitive team.
 This course will include informal logic, current events, group discussion, and team policy debate.
 Students will also do research and construct arguments about the national policy debate topic.
 Students who are interested in debating competitively should take this course during Term 1.